Scientific Name

 How to Grow and Care

 Their vibrant colors and heady fragrance make the Passion Flower a welcome addition to any garden.
-Unfortunately, because of its origins, most species of Passion Flower plant can't overwinter in many gardens in the United States, although there are a few that will survive up to USDA plant hardiness zone 5.
+Unfortunately, most Passion Flower plant species can't overwinter in many gardens in the United States because of their origins.
+However, a few will survive up to USDA plant hardiness zone 5.
 Most varieties will grow in Zones 7-10.

 Because they are vines, the best place for growing Passion Flower is along a trellis or fence.
-The tops will be killed off during winter, but if you mulch deeply, your Passion Flower plant will return with new shoots in the spring.
+The tops will be killed off during winter, but your Passion Flower plant will return with new shoots in the spring if you mulch deeply.
 Since growing Passion Flowers can reach 20 feet (6 m) in a single season, this dieback will help keep the vine under control.

 Origin